 Back on the 2nd of January, 2021, I suffered a stroke.
 I was in the sauna at the time, and I felt something “go wrong” in my brain.
 All of a sudden, I experienced severe balance issues and felt nauseous.
 I hopped out of the sauna and went outside to lie down, but it didn’t seem to be getting any better.

 I then tried to relocate upstairs back to my room eleven floors up, but my balance was still off.
 I managed to get there eventually, falling into and touching the side walls as I went.
 Even standing up straight was incredibly difficult, and walking without falling sideways was impossible.
 I called the emergency hotline in Australia – 000 and informed the other end that I was having a stroke and I needed someone to come over as soon as possible.

 Two paramedics came over to my place.
 By that time, I had already thrown up multiple times into the bathroom sink.
-They assessed me for a stroke using the acronym FAST, and determined that I didn’t meet many of the typical symptoms that they would look for in someone who was suffering from a stroke.
+They assessed me for a stroke using the acronym FAST and determined that I didn’t meet many of the typical symptoms they would look for in someone suffering from a stroke.

 The acronym F.A.S.T. stood for:

 F = Face: Check their face.
 Has their mouth drooped?
 Mine had not.

 A = Arms: Can they lift both arms?
 I could lift both of my arms.

 S = Speech: Is their speech slurred?
 Do they understand you?
 I could understand them, and my speech was not slurred.